 Holdo does come across as a weak leader in place of Leia’s absence.
 I would’ve put my trust in Admiral Ackbar, that fish-looking alien who first appeared in ‘Return of the Jedi’ than Holdo.
 She does self-sacrifice herself (weakly) in the movie in order to give the Resistance the chance to escape.

-There’s also Benicio del Toro as DJ…yes, seriously…who’s an underworld code-breaker that Finn and Rose meet on Cantonica when they get arrested and imprisoned.
-DJ is not the codebreaker Finn and Rose are looking for, but he seems quite willing to help once they’re to re-join their Resistance group.
+There’s also Benicio del Toro as DJ…yes, seriously…who’s an underworld codebreaker that Finn and Rose meet on Cantonica when they get arrested and imprisoned.
+DJ is not the codebreaker Finn and Rose are looking for, but he seems quite willing to help once they are to re-join their Resistance group.

 Finn and Rose agree to take DJ on, despite him not being the person they’re looking for. (?!)
 But DJ soon switches sides and is with the First Order instead of the Resistance.
 This wasn’t a big shock for me as DJ seemed untrustworthy anyway.
 What was the point having him appear as a character in the film?